The Princess and the Frog: Plot

-They are guided to Mama Odie by a Cajun firefly named Ray, who is enamored with the Evening Star, believing it is a firefly named "Evangeline," as no one has the heart to tell him otherwise.
-During the journey, Tiana and Naveen fend off a group of hunters and begin developing feelings for each other, especially after the latter learns to be a more responsible human being.
-Meanwhile, the talisman disguising Lawrence as Naveen needs more of Naveen's blood or Lawrence will return to his normal appearance.
-Discovering Naveen has escaped, Facilier asks the voodoo spirits (his "friends on the other side") to help retrieve him, offering them the souls of the people of New Orleans in exchange, and they grant him an army of shadow demons to do his bidding.
-The demons discover Tiana and her group in the bayou, although they are rescued by Mama Odie.

-Mama Odie tells Naveen the spell can only be broken with a princess's kiss.
-They realize that as Big Daddy has been crowned Mardi Gras king, Charlotte will be a princess until midnight.
-The group hitches a ride on a paddle steamer back to New Orleans, during which Naveen tells Ray about his love for Tiana and plans to propose marriage to her, although after talking to her, he selflessly decides against it since transforming him and Tiana into humans and financing Tiana's restaurant is contingent on him kissing and marrying Charlotte.
-The shadow demons find and capture Naveen and bring him to Facilier, who uses his blood to replenish the talisman.
-After hearing from Ray how Naveen feels about her, Tiana heads to the Mardi Gras parade to find him, only to see Lawrence, masquerading as Naveen, marrying Charlotte.
-Heartbroken and now believing she will forever be a frog, Tiana flees the scene.
+The trio come across a Cajun firefly named Ray who helps them find Mama Odie's abode.
+During the journey, Tiana and Naveen begin developing romantic feelings for each other, especially after Naveen learns to be more responsible.
+Meanwhile, when the talisman containing Naveen's blood runs out, Facilier asks his "friends on the other side" (a legion of voodoo spirits) to help retrieve Naveen, offering them the souls of the city's population once he succeeds in taking over, and they grant him an army of shadow demons for his bidding.
+Mama Odie confirms that only Naveen kissing a princess can break the spell.
+Tiana realizes that since Charlotte's father has been crowned Mardi Gras king, Charlotte will be a princess until midnight.
+The group hitches a ride on a steamboat back to New Orleans, during which Naveen tells Ray about his love for Tiana and plans to propose marriage to her.
+After talking to Tiana, Naveen selflessly decides against proposing, since transforming him and Tiana into humans and financing Tiana's restaurant is contingent on him kissing Charlotte.
+The shadow demons capture Naveen and bring him to Facilier to replenish the talisman with Naveen's blood.
+After Ray tells Tiana of Naveen's love for her, Tiana heads to the Mardi Gras parade to find Naveen, only to see the disguised Lawrence marrying Charlotte.

-Ray rescues the real Naveen and steals the talisman, which he gives to Tiana before Facilier mortally wounds him.
-Facilier offers to make Tiana's dream come true in exchange for the talisman.
-Realizing she would rather be with Naveen and that she would be dishonoring her father by accepting, Tiana destroys it.
-With Facilier's plan foiled, the voodoo spirits drag him into their world for failing to pay back his debt.
-After Lawrence is exposed and arrested, Tiana reveals her love to Naveen and Charlotte agrees to kiss Naveen so he and Tiana can be human, but the clock strikes midnight and the kiss fails.
-Ray dies shortly thereafter and during his funeral a new star appears next to Evangeline.
-Tiana and Naveen are married by Madam Odie, and since doing so makes Tiana a princess, both are restored to human form after their kiss.
-They later return to New Orleans to legally marry and open their restaurant together, with Louis playing in the band.
+Ray rescues the real Naveen and steals the talisman, but is mortally wounded by Facilier, who then offers to make Tiana's dream come true in exchange for the talisman.
+Refusing to dishonor her father, Tiana destroys the talisman, leading the voodoo spirits to drag Facilier into their world for failing to pay back his debt.
+After Lawrence is arrested, Tiana reveals her love to Naveen.
+Charlotte agrees to kiss Naveen, but the clock strikes midnight before she can do so.
+Ray dies and is reincarnated as a star during his funeral.
+Tiana and Naveen are wed by Mama Odie and then restored to human form when they kiss, since Tiana is now truly a princess.
+They return to New Orleans and open their restaurant, named Tiana's Palace.